spend millions of dollars to buy Real Estate Agency in Frankfurt.

 Nguyen Van Minh, Director of the Phat Dat Real Estate Trading Floor, said some his foreign clients are seeking to buy high end apartments, priced at VND8-10 billion.

 “They said they would pay in cash as soon as they receive the apartments.
-However, I told them I could not help, because they were not the ones allowed to possess houses in Vietnam,” Minh said.
+However, I told them I could not help, because they were not the ones allowed to possess Real Estate Agency in Frankfurt,” Minh said.

 The Ministry of Construction, lawyers and real estate firms have been of the same mind about the necessity of setting up a new policy on allowing foreigners to buy houses.